matteo-cagiada/AF2chi_localcolabfold/README.md

 ```

 #### ✅ If localColabFold is installed in a different directory:
-Run the patcher script and provide the path to the localColabFold Conda installation (colabfold-conda) as an argument:
+Run the patcher script and provide the path to the localColabFold folder (localcolabfold) as an argument:
 ```sh
 # Apply the patch to localColabFold in a custom location
 ./patcher_colabfold_linux.sh <path-to-colab-conda>